Statement of Purpose

 Kumari welcomes and encourages any comments, complaints and compliments as a means of helping to improve the quality of its service.

 A personal letter is sent to all new clients explaining how to make a complaint together with contact numbers.
 Any complaints will be investigated and the findings discussed with the client within 28 days.
-If an apology is due, or action is necessary, or lessons to be learnt these will be discussed with the client and staff concerned.
-If a formal complaint is made to Social Services, the Health Authorities or the Commission for Social Care Inspection, the company will fully co-operate in the investigation.
+If an apology is due, or action is necessary, or lessons to be learnt, these will be discussed with the client and staff concerned.
+If a formal complaint is made to Social Services, the Health Authorities, the Care Quality Commission (CQC) or the Local Government Ombudsman (LGO), the company will fully co-operate in the investigation.

 Records of complaints and any investigations will be maintained.